 Monday, 19 December 2011

 Sunday, 18 December 2011

 |Images copyright D.C.
 THOMSON & Co., Ltd|

 Unfortunately, only UK residents can enter, and - as this is a competition for collectors - only over 21s, so no kids please.
 (Though you can ask a parent to enter on your behalf.)

-Please also note that this competition is not open to fellow bloggers with their own comics sites.
-'Civilians' only.
+Please also note that this competition isn't open to fellow bloggers with their own comics sites - it's 'civilians' only.